eGrocery shopper shifts at key formats: Supermarkets, Walmart, Target, and Hard Discounters

 We thank the team at Mercatus for their support of this report.
 Click here to see the May 2, 2023 press release with corrected graphic.

-Click here for information about the full report, Profiling the Online Shopper: eGrocery Purchase Patterns in the U.S .
+For information about the full report, go to: Profiling the Online Shopper: eGrocery Purchase Patterns in the U.S .

 About this this report and analysis